 National Fried Clam Day is observed annually on July 3rd.
 Fried clams are an iconic food in the New England states.
 They tend to be served at seaside clam shacks or roadside restaurants serve these delectable nuggets and tend to be the primary source for anyone seeking them.
 The clams are dipped in milk and coated with a combination of regular, corn, and/or pastry flour.
 Then the coated clams are fried in oil.
 They can be “clam strips” (sliced parts of hard-shell clams) or whole soft-shell clams.
 Whole soft-shell clams impart a fuller flavor.
 However, some restaurants remove the clam’s neck.

 In 1914, Lawrence Henry “Chubby” Woodman and his wife Bessie opened a small concession stand on Main Street in Essex, Massachusetts.
 On weekends they sold small grocery items, homemade potato chip and fresh clams that Chubby dug himself.
-At first, business was slow but on July 3, 1916, things began to change.
+At first, the business was slow but on July 3, 1916, things began to change.

 It was on that day a local fisherman named Tarr was visiting the stand, and Chubby complained, “Business was slower than a couple of snails headed uphill.”

 “Business was lower than a couple of snails headed uphill.”
 Chubby Woodman